dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment.md

           * `nano peer1.conf`
             * Delete the DNS IP.
             * Update the allowed IP's to subnets CIDR ip . e.g. 10.10.20.0/23
+            > Note:
+            > * CIDR Range will be shared by the Infra provider.
+            > * Make sure all the nodes are covered in the provided CIDR range. (nginx server, K8 cluster nodes for observation as well as mosip).
           * Share the updated `peer.conf` with respective peer to connect to wireguard server from Personel PC.
     * Add `peer.conf` in your PC’s `/etc/wireguard` directory as `wg0.conf`.
     * Start the wireguard client and check the status: